Jerry D. Jackson

-Jerry D. Jackson (born October 7, 1941) is an American politician.
-He served as a Democratic member for the 9-3 district of the Georgia House of Representatives.
+Jerry Dwayne Jackson (born October 7, 1941) is an American politician.
+He served as a Democratic member of the Georgia House of Representatives from 1975 to 1993, primarily from Hall County.

 Born in Jackson County, Georgia, Jackson attended North Hall High School, graduating in 1959.
 In 1975, he won election in the 9-3 district of the Georgia House of Representatives.
-Jackson served until the 1990s.
+Jackson served until 1993.
 He had worked as a real estate agent.